-North Kent Wind 1 is proposing to develop a wind energy project located north of the City of Chatham in the Municipality of Chatham-Kent, Ontario.
-The Project will be located on both public and private lands.
-The location of the Project was developed based on interest expressed by local landowners, municipal support for the Project, the availability of wind resources and the availability of existing infrastructure for connection to the electrical grid.
+Belle River Wind is proposing to develop a wind project in the Town of Lakeshore in the County of Essex, Ontario.
+The Project will be located on public and private lands south of the community of Belle River.
+The location of the Project was established based on interest expressed by local landowners, the availability of wind resources, and availability of existing infrastructure for connection to the electrical grid.